Benzonatate: Overdose

 Despite a long history of safe and appropriate usage, the safety margin of benzonatate is reportedly narrow.
 Toxicity above the therapeutic dose is relatively low and ingestion of a small handful of pills can cause symptoms of overdose.
-Children are at an increased risk for toxicity, which have occurred with administration of only one or two capsules.
+Children are at an increased risk for toxicity, which has occurred with administration of only one or two capsules.
+Following cardiopulmonary collapse with benzonatate overdose, most people have significant neurological deficits or other end-organ damage.

-Due to increasing usage of benzonatate and rapid onset of symptoms, there are accumulating cases of benzonatate overdose deaths, especially in children.
+Due to increasing usage of benzonatate and the rapid onset of symptoms, there are accumulating cases of benzonatate overdose deaths, especially in children.

 Pharmacology

 Benzonatate is chemically similar to other local anesthetics such as tetracaine and procaine, and shares their pharmacology.

-Mechanism of action
+Pharmacodynamics

-Similar to other local anesthetics, benzonatate is a potent voltage-gated sodium channel inhibitor.
+Similar to other local anesthetics, benzonatate is a potent voltage-gated sodium channel blocker.
 After absorption and circulation to the respiratory tract, benzonatate acts as a local anesthetic, decreasing the sensitivity of vagal afferent fibers and stretch receptors in the bronchi, alveoli, and pleura in the lower airway and lung.
-This damps their activity and reduces the cough reflex.
+This dampens their activity and reduces the cough reflex.
 Benzonatate also has central antitussive activity on the cough center in central nervous system at the level of the medulla.
 However, there is minimal inhibition of the respiratory center at a therapeutic dosage.